amakurin/CarND-Capstone/README.md

 * Download the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/v0.1).

 **WARN:** Simulator can run on VM but it'll be extremely slow.
-Solution is to download version for you HOST OS (not the guest one used for VM) and setup port forwarding to VM.
+Solution is to download version for your HOST OS (not the guest one used for VM) and setup port forwarding to VM.

 **Port Forwarding for Oracle VM VirtualBox**